RedBloodCell1/Learn_Dynamic_Programming/README.md

 So what is inside my brain today:

 1. Lets not waste time and just continue.
 Same as always, i will try to code by myself first, if im stuck then ill go for the solution, as simple as that
+2. Its done im gonna go, see u tomorrow probably